ashosive/ashwani-4032/Lab4/readme.md

 MongoDB Deployment:
 --------------------
-Create a StatefulSet for MongoDB with 1 replica set and a minimum availability of 1.
-Configure a PersistentVolumeClaim (PVC) for MongoDB to ensure data persistence.
+Create a StatefulSet for MongoDB with 1 replica set and a minimum availability of 1. we needed to save the message from setMesage from the  frontend thats why used statefulset Configure a PersistentVolumeClaim (PVC) for MongoDB to ensure data persistence.
 Use a NodePort Service type for MongoDB to allow external access if needed.\